dcoobs/munkitimewindow/README.md

 Note that munkireport-php will overwrite the Munki preflight script upon install so if you intend to use munkireport-php, it's recommended to install munkireport-php before Munki Time Window.

 ### Keys
-Munki Time Window has three preference keys
+Munki Time Window has three preference keys:

 | Key | Type | Default | Description |
 | --- | -------- | ------- | ----------- |
 | TimeWindowStart | string | 1:00AM | Time at which Munki Time Window will begin allowing Munki to run |